Mortgage Insurance For First Time Homebuyers

 I bought my first home with < 20% down payment

 The Good news!

-Chances are you have basic mortgage default insurance.
+Chances are you already have basic mortgage default insurance.
+You have what is know as a high-ratio mortgage.
 It is compulsory for Canadian mortgage lenders to include government backed loan insurance typically provide by CMHC.
 The scheme was put in place by the Federal goverment to protect lenders against mortgage default and offer loans to people with a little as 5% deposit (as of Feb, 2016 a 10% deposit is required on the portion of the loan over $500,000).

 The Bad News!